UoW-CPC/rabbda-earthquakes-history/README.md

  #### Check the data in HDFS

- When the program finish downloading earthquakes for a specific year, it upload the related file to HDFS.
+ When the program finishes downloading earthquakes for a specific year, it uploads the related file to HDFS.

- Finally, __go to Ambari Files View__ in the path specified previously and check file availability to HDFS.
+ Finally, __go to Ambari Files View__ in the path specified previously and check that data are available into HDFS.

  ## Architecture
 <img width="732" alt="architecture" src="https://user-images.githubusercontent.com/32298274/75445139-bebad500-595c-11ea-830f-9850fa0e7dd0.png">